emirsara-dev/my-CRUD-rest-API/README.md

 # my-CRUD-rest-API

-A small CRUD REST API built with Node.js and Express.
+A small CRUD REST API built with Node.js, Express, PostgreSQL, and Docker.
 This repository demonstrates basic routing, simple data models, and typical CRUD endpoints for a resource.